 8) Sell live mobile sports packages of NBA, NHL, NCAA

 10) Aggressively promote your honest coverage maps unlike your competitors

 Dumb wireless pipes need to start thinking more like Hollywood entertainment and Madison Avenue advertising agencies if they want to survive.
-Now Verizon Wireless is getting into data business with their new 4G LTE network which will compete with Clearwire's Wimax network.
+Now Verizon Wireless is getting into data business with their new 4G LTE network which will compete with Clearwire's WiMAX network.
 Also, AT&T and T-Mobile are speeding up their networks for smartphones using HSPA+ and the speeds are pretty competitive if not better.
-Its probably about time that Clear management start taking a more aggressive look at some new business models because their previously foretasted data card market is just not that big.
+Its probably about time that Clear management starts taking a more aggressive look at some new business models because their previously foretasted data card market is just not that big.

 Clearwire trades under the stock symbol CLWR and has a market capitalization of roughly $5B dollars.
 The company has around 3,500 employees and the network operates in 61 markets.
-According to their corporate profile they have 642,000 retail and 46,000 wholesale subscribers.
+According to their corporate profile, they have 642,000 retail and 46,000 wholesale subscribers.
 Annual revenues for the company are around $456M and they are still losing lots of money.

 WiFi is a direct competitor to the company and it works pretty darn well if you are indoors.
-Clearwire Wimax doesn't work very well while indoors and should offer easier ways of working with WiFi.
+Clearwire WiMAX doesn't work very well while indoors and should offer easier ways of working with WiFi.
 Wimax needs WiFi especially when most of your media is consumed while you are at the office or inside your home or office.